 8) The matrix RBPN transforms vectors from GCRS to true equator and equinox of date.
-It is the product RN x RBP, applying frame bias, precession and nutation in that order.
-9) The X,Y,Z coordinates of the IAU 2000A Celestial Intermediate Pole are elements (3,1-3) of the matrix RBPN.
-Called: iau_NUT00A nutation, IAU 2000A iau_PN00 bias/precession/nutation results, IAU 2000 Reference: Capitaine, N., Chapront, J., Lambert, S. and Wallace, P., "Expressions for the Celestial Intermediate Pole and Celestial Ephemeris Origin consistent with the IAU 2000A precession-nutatic model", Astronomy & Astrophysics, 400, 1145-1154 (2003). n.b.
+It is the product RN x RBP, applying frame bias, precession and nutation in that order. : 9) The X,Y,Z coordinates of the IAU 2000A Celestial Intermediate Pole are elements (3,1-3) of the matrix RBPN. • carred. : Reference: - Capitaine, N., Chapront, J., Lambert, S. and Wallace, P., "Expressions for the Celestial Intermediate Pole and Celestial Ephemeris Origin consistent with the IAU 2000A precession-nutation model", Astron.Astrophys.
+400, 1145-1154 (2003). n.b.
 The celestial ephemeris origin (CEO) was renamed "celestial intermediate origin" (CIO) by IAU 2006 Resolution 2.